Available entirely online!

 Admission Requirements

-• Completion of a Bachelor of Science degree in any engineering or science discipline, or in Industrial Management or Operations Research with a GPA of at least 3.000.
+• Bachelor of Science in any engineering or any science discipline, Industrial Management or Operations Research with a minimum 3.000 GPA from an accredited institution

 Apply Now